PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 - The Concat/optional-unary/post-adapter/Conv matcher uses pure indexed planning, differential graph/layout mutation, and one transactional runner at both production positions.
-- The seven-call SPP family has a generic 17-case characterization corpus;
+- The seven-call SPP family has a generic 17-case characterization corpus and its complete legacy matcher is mechanically owned by `passes/spp_layout.py`; the seven raw production calls remain unchanged.
-  production remains unchanged.

 ## Completed work

-This resumed interval completed sixteen adjacent semantic layout families using the staged characterization → mechanical extraction → indexed runner process and established characterization for the seventeenth family.
+This resumed interval completed sixteen adjacent semantic layout families using the staged characterization → mechanical extraction → indexed runner process and established characterization plus mechanical extraction for the seventeenth family.

 1. Mean layout
    - Characterized the long Mean/Mul/Reshape/Add/Conv success path and Mean